-2.3.
-Urban mixed traffic
+2.3 Urban mixed traffic

 In the short and mid-term improving safety and efficiency in metropolitan areas and cities is one of the most important societal objectives in mobility.
 Self-driving vehicles bear the potential to crucially contribute to solve the increasing challenges of urban mixed traffic.
-One key question is how to integrate automation into an intermodal mobility system that includes a wide variety of vehicles with different technical solutions, delivery services and transport of goods, public and private transport, car-sharing and fleet operations as well as pedestrians, bicyclists, powered two-wheelers and micromobility solutions.
+One key question is how to integrate automation into an intermodal mobility system that includes a wide variety of vehicles with different technical solutions, delivery services and transport of goods, public and private transport, carsharing and fleet operations as well as pedestrians, bicyclists and powered two-wheelers.